Enhancing Preference-based Linear Bandits via Human Response Time

-For the training dataset, we followed footnote $22$ in \citet{clithero2018response} to remove outliers.
-Specifically, within each participant's data, we excluded trials with response times less than $200$ ms or greater than five standard deviations above the mean.
-As a result, the number of remaining trials per participant ranged from $167$ to $170$.
+In our work, we fit each participant's training data to a difference-based EZ-diffusion model with a linear utility structure, as described in \cref{sec:setting}, and used the fitted model to simulate human feedback for bandit experiments.
+We preprocessed the data by removing outliers, following \citet[footnote 22]{clithero2018improving}, excluding trials with response times below $200$ ms or greater than five standard deviations above the mean.
+After cleaning, the number of trials per participant ranged from $167$ to $170$.
 Since the dataset does not provide feature vectors for the $17$ non-reference snack items, we used one-hot encoding to represent each snack item as a feature vector in $\mathbb{R}^{17}$.
-This allowed us to construct a bandit instance for each participant with a preference vector $\theta^* \in \mathbb{R}^{17}$, an arm set $\mathcal{Z} \subset \mathbb{R}^{17}$ with $\left|\mathcal{Z}\right| = 17$, and a query set $\mathcal{X}\coloneqq\left\{z-\mathbf{0}\colon z\in\mathcal{Z}\right\}$ to capture the comparison between each non-reference snack and the reference snack.
-Using each participant's data, we applied Bayesian inference with non-informative priors~\citep{clithero2018response} to estimate the preference vector $\theta^*$, non-decision time $t_{\text{nondec}}$, and barrier $a$.
+This allowed us to construct a bandit instance for each participant with a preference vector $\theta^*\in\mathbb{R}^{17}$, an arm space $\mathcal{Z} \subset \mathbb{R}^{17}$ with $\left|\mathcal{Z}\right|=17$, and a query space $\mathcal{X}\coloneqq\left\{z-\mathbf{0}\colon z\in\mathcal{Z}\right\}$ to represent comparisons with the reference snack.
+We applied Bayesian inference with non-informative priors~\citep{clithero2018improving} to estimate each participant's preference vector $\theta^*$, non-decision time $t_{\text{nondec}}$, and barrier $a$.
 Across participants, the barrier $a$ ranged from $0.759$ to $1.399$, with a mean of $1.1$, and $t_{\text{nondec}}$ ranged from $0.139$ to $0.485$ seconds, with a mean of $0.367$ seconds.